– Tornado Safety Tips

 Tornado Safety Tips

 A tornado is a violently rotating column of air extending from the base of a thunderstorm down to the ground.
-Tornadoes are capable of completely destroying well-made structures, uprooting trees, and hurling objects through the air like deadly missiles.
+Tornadoes can destroy well-made structures, uprooting trees, and hurling objects through the air like deadly missiles.
 Tornadoes can occur at any time of day or night and at any time of the year.
 The following are tips adapted from the United States National Weather Service.

 Before a Tornado

-- Be alert of your surroundings and the weather forecast: Trinidad and Tobago’s radar does not allow for the monitoring of wind velocities and other radar detected features that would allow a meteorologist to issue advanced tornado warnings.
-In addition, there is no centralized medium for tornado warnings to be expediently disseminated to the public for warnings to be utilized in a short time frame.
-Hence, your greatest tool will be to be alert and aware of your surroundings as well as keep up to date on weather forecasts issued by your local meteorological services and offices.
+- Be alert of your surroundings and the weather forecast: Trinidad and Tobago’s radar does not allow for the monitoring of wind velocities, and other radar detected features that would allow a meteorologist to issue advanced tornado warnings.
+Also, there is no centralized medium for tornado warnings to be expediently disseminated to the public for warnings to be utilized in a short time frame.
+Hence, your greatest tool will be to be alert and aware of your surroundings and keep up to date on weather forecasts issued by your local meteorological services and offices.

 - Sign Up for Notifications: If you live in an area where such alerts exist, know how your community sends warnings.
 Again, thankfully, we live in an area where tornadoes are relatively infrequent, so alerts such as outdoor sirens are not needed.
 However, media and smartphones can be used to alert residents of severe storms capable of producing tornadoes.

 - Create a Communications Plan: Have a family plan that includes an emergency meeting place and related information.
 Pick a safe room in your homes, such as a basement, storm cellar, or an interior room on the lowest floor with no windows.

 - Practice Your Plan: Conduct a family severe thunderstorm drill so everyone knows what to do if a tornado or funnel cloud is approaching.
 Don’t forget pets if time allows.